tratteria/website/content/docs/configuration/_index.md

     SPIFFE ID for Tratteria, identifying it within the SPIFFE framework.

   - **authorizedServiceIDs (Required)**
-    SPIFFE IDs authorized to request Txn-Tokens.
-This list should include the SPIFFE ID of the Gateway, API microservice, Load Balancer, or any other service that receives external API calls and generates the initial Txn-Token.
-Additionally, the list should include the SPIFFE IDs of any other service that needs to request replacement Txn-Tokens.
+    SPIFFE IDs authorized to request TraTs.
+This list should include the SPIFFE ID of the Gateway, API microservice, Load Balancer, or any other service that receives external API calls and generates the initial TraT.
+Additionally, the list should include the SPIFFE IDs of any other service that needs to request replacement TraTs.

 If you're not using SPIFFE and not providing this configuration, make sure to use an alternative method to securely authenticate requesting workloads.
 Avoid insecure mechanisms like long-lived shared secrets.

 ##### Subject Tokens (Required)

 Subject tokens are required for uniquely identifying the individual, entity, or user involved in a transaction.
-The Txn-Token request includes subject token.
-Tratteria validates the subject token and determine the value to specify as the `sub` of the issued Txn-Token.
+The TraT request includes subject token.
+Tratteria validates the subject token and determine the value to specify as the `sub` of the issued TraT.
 As of now, Tratteria supports OIDC ID tokens and self-signed JWTs as subject tokens.
 Configuration for at least one method should be provided.

   - **OIDC (Optional):**
     OIDC ID tokens serve as a means to uniquely identify users within an OpenID Connect (OIDC) framework.
-When OIDC ID tokens are used in Txn-Token requests as subject tokens, the requester must set the `subject_token_type` to `urn:ietf:params:oauth:token-type:id_token`.
+When OIDC ID tokens are used in TraT requests as subject tokens, the requester must set the `subject_token_type` to `urn:ietf:params:oauth:token-type:id_token`.

     This configuration is optional.
 When configured, it includes the following: